 Music Department Scholarships

-Deadline to submit the application form is one week prior to your audition/visit.
-Applicants can also send in an audition via recording if a visit is not possible.
-Additional guidelines, information, application and recommendation forms can be found below.
+The deadline to submit the application form is one week prior to your audition.
+Applicants can also send in an audition via recording (YouTube link preferred).

 - Candidates will audition in their major applied area (voice, keyboard, strings, woodwinds, brass, percussion, composition).
 Students may not audition in more than one area without prior approval by Dr. John Packard.
 If approved, separate applications and recommendation forms must be submitted for both auditions.

 - The Music Faculty strongly recommends that you prepare two selections or movements from different style periods for the audition, i.e. Baroque, Classical, Romantic, and Twentieth Century.
 Instrumentalists may prepare only one selection if it demonstrates both lyrical and technical aspects of musicianship.
-A good source of appropriate literature is the Solo Contest list used by most state music competitions.
+A good source of appropriate literature is the OMEA Solo & Ensemble Contest list.

 - Audition material does not have to be memorized.
 Copies are not needed for the judges.

-- It is always to a student’s advantage to audition in person if possible.
-However, applicants who find that impossible may submit an audition recording.
-CD or DVD recordings may be sent to the address on the application and audio files may be emailed to Dr. John Packard.
+- Applicants are encouraged to audition in person, but recorded auditions are also welcome.
+DVD recordings or YouTube links are preferred methods for recorded auditions.
+DVD recordings may be sent to the address on the application and audio files/links may be emailed to Dr. John Packard.
 Music repertoire should be selected based on the aforementioned guidelines and care should be taken to produce the highest quality recording possible.
 Students submitting recorded auditions should first complete and submit the application and should also have a music instructor complete and submit the recommendation form.
-All items should be received by December 1 for priority consideration.

 Candidates must have a music instructor complete a recommendation form.
 The student should give the instructor the web address to complete the online form.
 Or the form may be printed by the student or instructor, completed by the instructor, and mailed by the student or instructor to the address below.